Estonia for Digital Nomads: The Definitive Guide 2022

 - Meet the minimum salary requirement in Estonia for the last six months.

-Note the digital nomad Estonia visa is applicable for only one year.
+Note that Estonia digital nomad visa is applicable for only one year.
 During this time, a visa holder can travel to any 26 Schengen countries for 90 days.

 Estonia Startup Visa